zhoubihn/clisp-notes/key-points.md

     **The prefix `#b` can be written as `#B`, and similarly, `#o` as `#O`, and `#x` as `#X`.**

+    In Common Lisp,

     According to the [Common Lisp HyperSpec (CLHS)](http://www.lispworks.com/documentation/lw50/CLHS/Front/Contents.htm), there is no limit on the magnitude of an integer in Common Lisp.

-3. In Lisp, each fraction is an atom.
+3. In Common Lisp, each fraction is an atom.

-    A fraction in Lisp can be written in the form of `m/n`, where `m` and `n` are some integers, and `n` is a positive integer.
+    A fraction in Common Lisp can be written in the form of `m/n`, where `m` and `n` are some integers, and `n` is a positive integer.

     Usually, both `m` and `n` are literal decimal integers, and `m/n` is evaluated to the irreducible fraction `a/b` equal to `m/n`.